andrewmoise/grits/README.md

 Yeah, kind of.
 I'd like to reuse, definitely at least, IPFS's block store and transport libraries.
 I'm not sure it makes sense to have the nodes needing to run full IPFS nodes with their 6GiB memory requirements, or to have the service worker needing to bring in the whole IPFS client library in order to just do DHT lookups, so I may want to reimplement some pieces and then have them sit on top of already-proven IPFS stuff.

-Also, we're solving a substantially smaller problem than IPFS -- we're doing a small network of nodes, with a single trusted center, and so a lot of the harder problems that IPFS is solving, we don't have to pay the computational and design costs for solutions to.
+Also, we're solving a substantially smaller problem than IPFS -- we're doing a small network of fairly persistent non-anonymous nodes, with a single trusted center, and so a lot of the harder problems that IPFS is solving, we don't have to pay the computational and design costs for solutions to.

 * Won't this be subject to malicious nodes?